vigna/value-traits-rs/README.md

 might be contented, for your application, of (possibly read-only) access to single elements.
 Similarly to the access to single elements, you have methods such as [`get_subslice`] and [`index_subslice`], which have the same semantics as the corresponding methods of slices, but return, once again, values.
-We also let the subslice type be possibly distinct from the original slice type, to make room for types in which subslicing cannot be implemented directly, but through a supporting structure. [`SubsliceImpl`] is a ready-made implementation that keeps track of a reference to the original slice, and of delimiters.
+[`SubsliceImpl`] is a ready-made implementation that keeps track of a reference to the original slice, and of delimiters.

 One important difference with slices is that iterating subslicing will lead to different types.
 We could not find any way to express in the current Rust